One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The oblate case

 The boundary of the set $\A_{\tmax}$ consists of two components $\partial\A_{\tmax} = \partial\A \cup \mathcal{M}$, i.e., the boundary of the whole attainable set and the Maxwell set $\mathcal{M}$.

 Consider the first part of the boundary of the set $\A_{\tmax}$.
-This part is swept by the light-like geodesics.
-By Theorem~\ref{th-oblate-cut} the light-like geodesics are optimal.
+This part is swept by the light-like extremal trajectories.
+By Theorem~\ref{th-oblate-cut} the light-like extremal trajectories are optimal.

 Finally, consider the second part of the boundary of the set $\A_{\tmax}$.
-We prove that any geodesic coming to a point $q = (\pi,w) \in \mathcal{M}$ is optimal, where $w \in i\R$.
-Notice that there is a one-parametric family of such geodesics.
-By formulas~\eqref{eq-hyperbolic-time-geodesic} these geodesics correspond to the following values of initial covectors
+We prove that any extremal trajectory coming to a point $q = (\pi,w) \in \mathcal{M}$ is optimal, where $w \in i\R$.
+Notice that there is a one-parametric family of such extremal trajectories.
+By formulas~\eqref{eq-hyperbolic-time-geodesic} these extremal trajectories correspond to the following values of initial covectors